Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Montenegro and from Portland.
+I'm losing my edge to the kids from Egypt and from Lyon.

 But I was there.